|Butler County, Ala. native Hank Williams|

 June 11, 1572 – Playwright Ben Jonson was born in London.

-June 11, 1741 – Dr. Joseph Warren was born in Roxbury, Province of Massachusetts Bay.
+June 11, 1741 – Dr. Joseph Warren, an early leader in the American Revolution, was born in Roxbury, Province of Massachusetts Bay.
 He was an early leader in the American Revolution.
-Warren enlisted Paul Revere and William Dawes to leave Boston and warn of the British plan to raid Concord and arrest John Hancock and Samuel Adams.

 June 11, 1769 - Alabama author Anne Newport Royall was born near Baltimore, Md.

 June 11, 1770 – British explorer Captain James Cook discovered the Great Barrier Reef off of Australia when he ran aground.

 June 11, 1775 – The American Revolutionary War's first naval engagement, the Battle of Machias, resulted in the capture of a small British naval vessel.

 June 11, 1776 – The Continental Congress appointed Thomas Jefferson, John Adams, Benjamin Franklin, Roger Sherman and Robert R. Livingston to the Committee of Five to draft a declaration of independence from Britain.

 June 11, 1788 – Russian explorer Gerasim Izmailov reached Alaska.

 June 11, 1825 – The first cornerstone was laid for Fort Hamilton in New York City.